- What is an online code editor?

 Sharing and developer relations

-You can share your code with colleagues, friends, or the world.
+You can share your code with colleagues, friends, or the world with the online code editor.
 You can use embeds or links to sandboxes in your blog posts, how-to tutorials, documentation.

 Quickly host new apps